Apparel industry in Sri Lanka: Social responsibility

 Sri Lanka's apparel industry has invested much in achieving recognition for what the Daily Mirror calls its "conscientious standpoint in apparel production".
 Through the long-running Garments without Guilt campaign, the industry's trade association, Sri Lanka Apparel has called attention to its adherence to ethical considerations, including its opposition to child labour.
 Sri Lanka Apparel is a signatory to 39 conventions of the International Labour Organization, the only country with a significant manufacturing industry to do so.
 Child labour is outlawed in the country, and the minimum statutory age for employment is 18, though some conditional exemptions exist for those over 16.
 Sri Lankan law also mandates that employers contribute 3% of an employee's salary to a trust fund, which the employee receives after he or she leaves the company.

 Among the largest firms in the Sri Lanka apparel industry, employing about 100,000 people, is MAS Holdings, which is a supplier to Gap, Marks and Spencer, Nike and Victoria's Secret, among others.
 In recent years, MAS has placed a strong emphasis on corporate social responsibility, for which it has been recognised with a CIMA Financial Management Award in 2007.

-Women and minorities in the workforce
+Women in the workforce

 A large portion of Sri Lanka's factory work is provided by women.
 As of 2010, 350,000 women are employed in the country's 850 apparel factories, or 85% of the industry's workforce.
-Ethnic minorities also play a significant role in apparel production.